akashawa4/room-rental/IOS_AUTHENTICATION_FIX.md

 # iOS Authentication Fix for Google Sign-In

 ## Problem Description
-Users on iOS devices (iPhone, iPad) were experiencing an issue where the page would get stuck after clicking "Continue with Google" during the sign-in process.
-The authentication would appear to be in progress but never complete, leaving users on the login page indefinitely.
+Users on iOS devices (iPhone, iPad) were experiencing two main issues:

+1. **Initial Authentication Stuck**: The page would get stuck after clicking "Continue with Google" during the sign-in process
+2. **Post-Authentication Redirect Loop**: After completing the full login process and being redirected back to the web app, users were sent back to the login page instead of staying logged in

 ## Root Causes Identified